 Have you noticed water pooling around your air conditioning unit?
-That’s an indication of a leaking air conditioner that should be fixed soonest possible.
-The water could damage the electronic components of your unit and your home.
+That’s an indication of a leaking air conditioner that should be fixed as soon as possible.
+The water could damage the electronic components of your unit and your home, potentially causing you to replace your unit.
 Let’s take a look at how water forms inside your air conditioner to understand the leaking problem better and what you can do to fix it.

 How Water Forms in an A/C Unit